yaustar/BCoTankGame/readme.md

 * [QuickSearch](https://github.com/appetizermonster/Unity3D-QuickSearch) - Editor tool to have search on a hot key

+## Controls

+Arrow keys to move
+Ctrl to fire
+Alt to drop bomb (explodes on contact)

 ## Extra notes

 ### Improvements that could be made